Can I change my child's name?

 What is a Deed Poll?

-In order to change the name recorded on all official documents, you need to produce documentary evidence of your name change.
+In order to change the name recorded on all official documents (the most important of which is often a passport), you need to produce documentary evidence of your name change.
 A deed poll document (also called a deed of change of name) provides this evidence.
 You can read more about this type of document here.

 When changing a child’s name, this document must be coupled with letters of consent from those with parental responsibility.
 We recommend you obtain this consent first, before obtaining and completing the document.

 What is parental responsibility?